 To sum up: Jason Van Veldhuysen is the best online boxing training for beginners.
-After watching some of his videos, you’re going to fall in love with the sport.
+After watching some of his videos, you’ll fall in love with the sport.
 He also has the best boxing app ever that helps improve various boxing skills.

 Cornelius Carr used to be a professional boxer, but nowadays, he is among the best boxing coaches in the United Kingdom.
 His blog and youtube channel are packed with useful information about improving fighting skills, stamina, and preparing yourself for your first match.
 It’s a more technical source that is made for fighters.

-He also has a premium course on Udemy called Masterclass.
+He also has a premium online boxing program on Udemy called Masterclass.

-We can find all sorts of martial art tutorials on this youtube channel, such as MMA, Muay Thai, BJJ, wrestling, etc., but most of them are about boxing.
+We can find all sorts of martial art tutorials on this youtube channel, such as MMA, Muay Thai, BJJ, wrestling, etc., but most of them are about the basics of boxing.
 What I like is that they share a lot of ‘little’ tips and tricks.
-We can also find many videos about how to eliminate various mistakes and prepare our minds for fighting.
+We can also find many videos about eliminating various mistakes and preparing our minds for fighting.

 I recommend the FightTips channel for those who can’t decide yet which partial art they would like to do.

-FightCamp is an excellent source for newcomers to learn the fundamentals.
+FightCamp is an excellent source for newcomers to learn the fundamentals of boxing.
 It’s more for people who choose boxing as a workout to improve endurance or lose weight.
-The video tutorials are excellent for learning the moves, punches, and combos.
+The video tutorials are excellent for learning the moves, punches, and boxing combinations.
 We can also find a lot of workout programs (+600) that we can see presented by an expert.